Read the first three chapters of YA fantasy novella, The Witch and the Dragon.

 “You’ve got an infestation.”

-“I can see that,” Alannah replied, scowling at the man.
+“I can see that,” Alannah replied, scowling.
 The shop was covered in glittering gold dust; did he think it was there for the aesthetic?
 “How do I get rid of them?”

-“Well, there’s traps.
-Not likely to get all of ‘em, though.
-Little buggers breed like rabbits.”
+The exterminator shrugged.
+“There’s traps.
+Not likely to get all of ‘em, though, little buggers breed like rabbits.”
 Another swathe of pixie dust floated to the ground.
-The man scratched his nose and it turned blue.
+His nose turned blue.
 “I could try fumigation.”

 “Three hundred,” he said, promptly.
 “Minimum.”

-“One seventy-five,” she says, “and I’ll throw in a batch of mermaid scales.”
+“One seventy-five,” she replied, “and I’ll throw in a batch of mermaid scales.”

 “Done.”
 The man held his hand out and she shook it.
 “Course, it’ll take a few days to get my kit together.”